Climate change in Australia: Policies and legislation

 In 2011, Parliament passed the Clean Energy Act 2011, which introduced carbon pricing in Australia, colloquially known as a 'carbon tax'.
 It required large businesses, defined as those emitting over 25,000 tons of carbon dioxide equivalent annually, to purchase emissions permits.

-The strong backlash led by opposition leader Abbott led to her being replaced as leader by Rudd, then Abbott at the next election.
-Under his leadership, Australia became the first country to repeal a carbon pricing program.
+There was enormous combined political pressure on Gillard from her internal opponents as a result of her replacing Rudd as Labor leader and Prime Minister, and from external opponents in the form of the main opposition led by Abbott.
+This was exacerbated by her prior statements in 2010 promising there would be no carbon tax under her government.
+This resulted in strong public backlash and poor opinion polling, which ultimately resulted in her being replaced as leader by Rudd in June 2013.
+Rudd led Labor to a landslide defeat in the 2013 election, which resulted in Tony Abbott becoming the 28th Prime Minister of Australia.
+Under Abbott's leadership, Australia became the first country to repeal a carbon pricing program.

-In 2015, Abbott was replaced as prime minister by Minister for Communications Malcolm Turnbull under the condition that his climate policy would not change.
+In September 2015, after persistently poor opinion polling, Abbott was successfully challenged and replaced as party leader and prime minister by Minister for Communications Malcolm Turnbull under the condition that his climate policy would not change.
 Australia attended the 2015 United Nations Climate Change Conference and adopted the Paris Agreement.
 In limiting further action on climate change, Australia joined Russia, Turkey and Brazil in citing US President Trump's promise to withdraw from the Paris Agreement.

-In 2018, Turnbull was replaced by Scott Morrison as leader of the Liberal Party and prime minister.
-Morrison won the 2019 election with an unchanged climate policy.